suncoast-devs/handbook/lessons/cs-packages/index.md

 our projects to download _external_ libraries or packages.

 For instance, in .NET, we use `Console.WriteLine` to output to the console.
 This code is available to us in the `System` library.
-Once we tell a csharp file to `using System` we can now use all the code provided by `System`.
+Once we tell a csharp file that we are `using System` we can now use all the code provided by `System`.

 To add more features we need to reach for _external libraries_